miniman13/videngwiki/definitions/general.md

 ## ADA
 Audio or [Distribution Amplifier](#DA).
 Uncommon: Analog Video Distribution Amplifier.

-## ATEM
-Blackmagic Design's series of hardware video switchers.
-Typically seen as an entry level and budget hardware switcher compared to other options.
-Offered in various sizes and capacities to fit many different needs.
-This is not an acronym for anything, but the name of the company acquired by Blackmagic Designs which previously manufactured this line of video switchers.

 ## ASI
 Asynchronous Serial Interface.
 Method of carrying MPEG transport streams over coax or fibre.